pagoma3/pagoma3/README.md

 How are you doing?
 My name is Pau, I am a Junior Data Scientist currently based in London (UK).

 If you are seeing this, _**welcome to my porfolio!**_ In it, I showcase most of the skills I have learned in my path as a coder.
-These are only some of my favourite projects:
+Pinned below this README you can see some of my favourite projects

+Otherwise, you can find all my other repositories ordered by difficulty from Sprint 2 to 19.
+Happy coding!

-- 📫 You can reach me through email or LinkedIn
+- 📫 You can reach me through [email](pau.gomez.martinez@gmail.com) or [LinkedIn](https://www.linkedin.com/in/paugm/)